PoCInnovation/Pool2022/Software/day05/React/README.md

   - ...

 **Tips :**
 - Here is [how to do](https://chakra-ui.com/docs/features/responsive-styles) with Chakra UI.
-As you can see, the setup has already been done !
+As you can see, the setup has already been done!

 ## Step 4 - Testing time